Half Human: Plot

-The Japanese version is told in flashbacks framed by scenes of a reporter questioning the expedition after they have returned from their harrowing ordeal in the mountains.
+The Japanese version is told in flashbacks framed by scenes of a reporter questioning the survivors.

-Five young friends, university students, have come to the Japanese Alps in Nagano during New Year's for a skiing vacation.
-Among them are Takashi Iijima his girlfriend Machiko Takeno, her elder brother Kiyoshi Takeno and their friends Nakada and Kaji.

-Rather than the five of them skiing together, Kiyoshi announces that he will follow Kaji to the cabin of a mutual friend named Gen, and then meet the other three at the inn.
-Takashi, Michiko, and Nakada arrive at the inn, welcomed by the manager Matsui, who informs them that a blizzard is approaching.
+During New Year's, Five young university students come to the Japanese Alps in Nagano for a skiing vacation.
+They are Takashi Iijima, his girlfriend Machiko Takeno, her older brother Kiyoshi Takeno, and their friends Nakada and Kaji.
+When they arrive, Kiyoshi and Kaji split off and visit their mutual friend, Gen, promising to meet the others later at the lodge.
+Takashi, Michiko, and Nakada arrive at the lodge, whose caretaker informs them of an approaching blizzard.

-The caretaker tries to telephone the remote cabin, but nobody answers.
-He tries to hide his concern, but nobody is fooled.
-While Takashi takes over trying to ring the cabin, Machiko stares out the window into the deepening storm.
-She catches sight of a shadowy figure shambling toward the lodge: a fur-clad young woman named Chika, who lives in a remote village somewhere deep in the mountains.
-Chika is none too pleased to see so many visitors in the lodge, since the people of her village shun all contact with outsiders.
-However, the night is so brutal that she has little choice but to join them if she wants to stay warm.
-There is still no response from the cabin; and the little group is horrified to hear the sound of an avalanche thundering down a nearby slope.
-The lodge telephone starts ringing.
-Machiko runs to the phone; but no sooner has she put it up to her ear when she throws it back down again in horror.
+The caretaker telephones Gen's cabin, but nobody answers, worrying the group.
+While Takashi takes over the phone, a fur-coat-clad young woman named Chika, who lives in a village deep in the mountains, enters.
+Growing up in a village that shuns contact with outsiders, Chika is none too pleased to see so many visitors but reluctantly takes shelter from the storm nonetheless.

+The sound of an avalanche thundering down a nearby slope terrifies the group.
+The lodge telephone rings.
+Michiko picks up the phone but drops it in horror.
 Through the earpiece comes the sound of screams, followed by a single gunshot.
-There is a moment of silence.
-Takashi picks up the receiver, he hears another agonized scream and the line goes dead.
-Chika puts her furs back on and slips away, unnoticed by the others.
+When Takashi picks up the receiver, he hears another agonized scream and the line goes dead.
+Chika puts her coat back on and slips away.

 The next day, as soon as the weather clears, a rescue party goes off to find Gen and Kaji.
-Gen is found dead on the cabin floor while Kaji's body has been dragged out into the snow.
+Kiyoshi is nowhere to be found.
+Gen is dead on the cabin floor while Kaji's body has been dragged out into the snow.
 Their injuries suggest they were attacked by something far stronger than a man.
-Of the elder Takeno, though, there is no sign.

 Takashi and Nakata find strange tufts of hair around the cabin, as though whatever had left them was absurdly large.
-But most disturbing of all are the enormous bare footprints leading off into the snow.
-The search team splits up, with one group bringing the dead men back to the lodge and the other continuing the search for Kiyoshi.
-By nightfall, there is still no sign of Kiyoshi and the leader of the rescue team informs the others that they will have to return to Tōkyo until the snow thaws.
+Most disturbing of all are the enormous bare footprints leading off into the snow.
+The team splits up, one group brings the bodies back to the lodge and the other continues searching for Kiyoshi.
+By nightfall, there is still no sign of Kiyoshi and the rescue team leader announces that they will have to return to Tōkyo until the snow thaws.